 They have a unique appearance that includes beards and muffs that can be difficult to differentiate unless with closer inspection.

-They lay light blue eggs and is a good layer producing 3 to 4 medium-sized eggs per week.
+They lay light blue eggs and is a good layer producing 3 to 4 medium-sized ones per week.
 They don’t tend to go broody, although it can happen.
 They’re easily confused with Araucanas and Easter Eggers, so be sure to get your chickens from a reliable breeder.

 You can learn more about Ameraucanas here.